Please use the menu below to navigate to any article section:

-While most real estate investors worry about the value of their properties today, particularly in light of our flat property markets, in my mind a much better question is “where will property prices be 25 years from now?”
+While most real estate investors worry about the value of their properties today, particularly in light of our flat and falling property markets, in my mind a much better question is “where will property prices be 25 years from now?”

 And the good news is that, believe it or not, the median house price in Sydney could be over $6million and the median apartment price in our Harbour City could be close to $3.5 million in 25 years’ time.